 Nurse-led outpatient clinics

-Nurse-led heart failure clinics in Sweden provide coordinated disease management for HF patients.
-These clinics are led independently by specialised HF nurses, who provide rapid follow-up after hospitalisation and intensive patient education.
+Nurse-led heart failure clinics in Sweden provide coordinated disease management.
+The clinics are led independently by specialist heart failure nurses, who provide rapid follow-up after hospitalisation and intensive patient education.

 - Strömberg A, Mårtensson J, Fridlund B, et al. Nurse-led heart failure clinics improve survival and self-care behaviour in patients with heart failure.
 European Heart Journal 2003;24(11):1014-23.